 - The Relic Stone map in Agate Village is listed internally as "shrine_1F", even though it does not use multiple floors.
 Single-floor maps do not use this notation, which may suggest additional floors were once planned.

-- "cerebi_dat" in ex_shrine.fsys (used for the Relic Stone) is included in the main game disk, even though it is only used in the Japan bonus disk.
+- "cerebi_dat" in ex_shrine.fsys (used for the Relic Stone) is included in the main game disc, even though it is only used in the Japan bonus disc.

 - The e-Reader content is present on the North American disc, including an unreleased 21st card.